 Do you fulfill the role of a domain clerk, engage in intellectual property litigation, or are the trustee for a client’s domains?
 Would you like to further your education on the terminology and the processes under your supervision?
-We filmed a webinar to provide you with a basic understanding of important tech talk terms involved in managing domain names and DNS.
-This knowledge will help you quickly respond to, and act on, requests from your clients and IT professionals.
+Ever heard of DNS, 301 redirects, or TXT files?
+Find out what it means here, and gain the knowledge and confidence you need to quickly respond to, and act on, requests from your clients and colleagues.

 Tech Talk Live Webinar

 Join Kimberly Darwin, Sr. Corporate Services Executive and Domain Services Specialist, Cory Sorrentino for short tech talk live webinar.

 This tech talk webinar is for people who have to deal with domain names but don’t necessarily know all the technical terms.
 That would be intellectual property professionals, lawyers, non-IT related domain managers.
 Sometimes someone from the marketing department, or the brand management department will be put in charge of domains.
 You could be a third-party portfolio trustee, assisting with domain management for names leased or sold over some time — law clerks and paralegals who are required to make changes on domains on behalf of their clients.